cvzwkk/portal/assets/docs/knowledges/Transcendence/boundaries/ethical/readme.md

 ---

 Boundarie's Logic:
-Measuring our development time and ethical concern about money required to buy mattwr,energy,technology to develop and evolve our actual civilization to a new transcendental type measured by kardashev scale of type 3
+Measuring our development time and ethical concern about money required to buy matter,energy,technology to develop and evolve our actual civilization to a new transcendental type measured by kardashev scale of type 3

 ---